 Timeline for Receiving SSI & SSDI Back Pay

 You should be prepared to continue waiting even after approval of your disability claim.
 The exact amount of time it takes for the SSA to distribute your benefits varies from claim to claim, but it can take weeks or months for back pay and benefits to be processed and deposited.
-Typically, the SSA sends back pay as a lump sum in the form of a check in the mail.
+Typically, the SSA sends back pay as a lump sum in the form of a direct deposit, or a Direct Express card.
+It may be possible for you to request a paper check if you contact the US Treasury.

 Restrictions on Retroactive Back Pay for Disability Benefits